Sysqwerty/devops/README.md

 # Steps:

-1. Make sure you are using ubuntu OS
+1. Make sure you are using ubuntu OS and the `root` user
-2. Clone the repo, checkout branch `lesson-3`
+2. Clone the repo
+3. Checkout branch `lesson-3`
-3. Make the script executable
+4. Make the script executable

 ```shell
   chmod u+x install_dev_tools.sh